locationtech/udig-platform/docs/user/en/Map editor.rst

 ------------

 The context-menu depends on the tool being used (and the kind of content it is working with).
-The context menu is used as a short cut for the operations available in the `Edit Menu <Edit%20Menu.html>`_.
+The context menu is used as a short cut for the operations available in the :doc:`Edit Menu`.

 Status Bar
 ----------